Why the Healthcare Provider Presses Your Belly

 Your healthcare provider also looks for tenderness or pain that you might feel when

-or you have inflammation in the lining of the belly.
+inflammation in the lining of the belly.

 Your provider can often feel whether certain internal organs such as the liver, spleen,

-fluid in the belly cavity.
+belly cavity.
 This is often from heart, liver, or kidney disease.